Maksadbek/blog/content/maximum-flow.rst

 :math:`f \uparrow f'` defined in equation (26.4) is a flow in :math:`G` with value
 :math:`\vert f \uparrow f' \vert = \vert f \vert + \vert f \vert + \vert f' \vert`.

+This lemma is true, don't ask me why.
+Look at CLRS for the proof.

 Cuts of flow networks
 ~~~~~~~~~~~~~~~~~~~~~